 Old guidebooks still provide tips on how to travel in Myanmar without paying government-owned hotels or otherwise directing money to the regime, but you don't have to worry about this now.

-There are still ethnic conflicts in Myanmar, however, and as such some of the outer-laying regions (especially in the north) require a special permit to visit.
+There are still ethnic conflicts in Myanmar, however, and as such, some of the outer-lying regions (especially in the north) require a special permit to visit.

 DO worry: about visas

 You may be used to getting visa-on-arrivals in many countries in Southeast Asia, but to visit Myanmar you need to have your visa pre-arranged.
 The maximum stay in Myanmar is generally 30 days.

 The Burmese embassies in Bangkok, Singapore, and Kuala Lumpur are good places to get your visa if you are on a larger backpacking trip.

 You will need some proof of departure, e.g. you need to have your inbound and outbound flight already booked.

 You may find some mentions of a visa-on-arrival option online but do not be fooled as currently, this is for business travelers only.

 The overland border situation is quite changeable at the moment: check for latest updates on whether you can get into Burma overland.
 Flying is the easiest option and AirAsia has routes to Myanmar.

 There used to be no working ATMs in Myanmar, requiring travelers to bring big stacks of US dollars in cash.